SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

    << Honk!

-However, neither of these options are particularly well-suited, since a forced downcast can fail and trigger a runtime error, and a conditional downcast with optional chaining is inconvenient.
+However, neither of these options are particularly well-suited, because a forced downcast can fail and trigger a runtime error, and a conditional downcast with optional chaining is inconvenient.
-Instead, you can use the ``as`` type-casting pattern when you're interested in working with the matched value as that particular type.
+Instead, you can use the ``as`` type-casting pattern when you're interested in working with the matched value as a particular type.

 The ``as`` pattern, like the ``is`` pattern, matches a value if it is the type specified by the pattern.
-Unlike the ``is`` pattern, however, the matched value can be bound to a constant or variable of the returned type.
+Unlike the ``is`` pattern, however, the matched value can be bound to a constant or variable of the returned type:

 .. testcode:: patternMatchingType